drinkbird/drinkbird.github.io/_posts/blog/2017-09-24-code-churn.md

 * meetings
 * research

-Even if we assume that every new line of code has a clear puprose, is easily readable and defect-free, we can still realize that writing code fast would only have a negligible positive effect on the overall productivity of a team.
+Even if we assume that every new line of code has a clear purpose, is easily readable and defect-free, we can still realize that writing code fast would only have a negligible positive effect on the overall productivity of a team.

 In reality, most new lines of code written under a distorted urge for productivity don't present these values.
 That way of thinking is in fact actually harmful for productivity, both the individual's and the team's.